Gillardo/ngx-bootstrap-datetime-popup/README.md

 # ngx-bootstrap-datetime-popup
 Date and time popup picker using ngx-bootstrap library

+This is currently a very simple date time picker, with only the features i needed for a project that i use this in.
+Happy to add more features

 Simple example in demo folder, found [here](https://rawgit.com/Gillardo/ngx-bootstrap-datetime-popup/master/demo/src/index.html)

 To use the component, import the `DatetimePopupModule` via your .ts code, and add it to your modules